GaloisInc/saw-script/doc/manual/manual.md

 transforming these models, and proving properties about them.

 SAW can currently construct models of a subset of programs written in Cryptol, LLVM (and therefore C), and JVM (and therefore Java).
 The models take the form of typed functional programs, so in a sense SAW can be considered a translator from imperative programs to their functional equivalents.
-Given a functional model in SAW, various external proof tools, including a variety of SAT and SMT solvers, can be used to prove properties about it.
-Models can be constructed from arbitrary Cryptol programs, and can typically be constructed from C and Java programs that have fixed-size inputs and outputs, and that terminate after a fixed number of iterations of any loop (or a fixed number of recursive calls).
+Various external proof tools, including a variety of SAT and SMT solvers, can be used to prove properties about SAW functional models.
-One common use case is to verify the equivalence of an implementation of an algorithm with its specification in Cryptol.
+Models can be constructed from arbitrary Cryptol programs, and can typically be constructed from C and Java programs that have fixed-size inputs and outputs and that terminate after a fixed number of iterations of any loop (or a fixed number of recursive calls).
+One common use case is to verify that an algorithm specification in Cryptol is equivalent to an algorithm implementation in C or Java.

 The process of extracting models from programs, manipulating them, forming queries about them, and